thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-02-probability-math/probability_basics.md

 `python3 probability_math.py`{{execute}}

+You could also use this to simulate defective products coming off an assembly line, and mix it with other random variables in a simulation.

 Another way to represent probablity is as an **odds ratio**.
 Rather than represent probability on a scale between 0.0 and 1.0, we represent it as a factor of how many times we believe something to be true over not being true.